hebbarashwin/neural_polar_decoder/README.md

 ## For running alternate models

 The bash files `run_alt.sh` trains using the best curricula and CNNs.
-Other models can be trained by changing the `--model` option.
+Other models can be trained by changing the `--model` option (can choose between `conv`(CNNs), `gpt`(GPT), `encoder`(BERT)).
 By default we use the hyperparameters that gave us decent performance for a reasonable training time.
 They may be changed inside the file.